MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 **Usefulness of `str()`:**

-It checks the data types in each column (e.g., whether it's a factor, character, numeric value).
+Chcking the data types in each column (e.g., whether it's a factor, character, numeric value).
-It helps detect any formatting errors, such as a numeric column being incorrectly read as a factor.
+Helping detect any formatting errors, such as a numeric column being incorrectly read as a factor.
-It provides a summary of the data object, which is useful for verifying everything is in order before applying transformations or analyses.
+Providing a summary of the data object, which is useful for verifying everything is in order before applying transformations or analyses.
 Example:

 ```r